celine-14/first-portfolio/README.md

   - The page automatically refreshed with a detailed ribbon display indicating the successful deployment

 The live link can be found here - https://celine-14.github.io/first-portfolio/

+## Credits

+### Content

+- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

+### Media

+- The photos used on the home page, contact page and gallery are from [Pexels](https://www.pexels.com/collections/academic-choir-oc8gibb/)
+- The video used in the Gallery section on home page is from [Celine Leong](https://www.youtube.com/watch?v=hHkodEfPuLM).